postnl/woocommerce/readme.txt

 * Improvement: Spinner for order grid bulk actions.
 * Improvement: make default export settings show up in shipment options.
 * Improvement: show delivery date in order grid for any order that has one (only when "show delivery day" setting is enabled).
+* Fix: Calculated weight is shown for digital stamps.
+* Fix: Wrong label for "show delivery day" setting.
+* Fix: Error on sending return email.
+* Fix: Allow split address field for Belgium as well.
+* Fix: Add options that were missing in 4.0.0
+* Fix: Rename at_home_delivery to delivery_title
+* Fix: Monday delivery

+= 4.0.6 (2020-10-14) =
+* Fix: Free_shipping linked to package then you should also see the delivery options
+* Fix: If you have a shipping method with flatrate: 181 and the method gives flatrate: 18 then you should not see the delivery options
+* Fix: Error CRITICAL Uncaught TypeError: Return value of WCMP_Export::getShippingMethod()

+= 4.0.5 (2020-10-05) =
+* Fix: Disable order status delivered
+* Fix: Package type not being recognized
+* Fix: migrate all package types in export defaults settings

+= 4.0.4 (2020-10-01) =
+* Fix: Failed opening class-wcmypa-settings.php

+= 4.0.3 (2020-10-01) =
+* Fix: Old settings non existent error
+* Fix: Class naming for theme compatibility

+= 4.0.2 (2020-08-21) =
+* Fix:  Show delivery options with a shipping class and with tablerates
 * Improvement: Automatic insurance

+= 4.0.1 (2020-07-29) =
+* Fix: Wrong meta variable country of origin
+* Fix: Html layout of shipment summary settings and searching in WooCommerce orders overview
+* Fix: Translations
+* Fix: Export pickup locations
+* Fix: When deliveryType is empty use default package
+* Fix: Html layout of shipment summary and searching in WooCommerce orders overview
 * Improvement: Add empty parcel weight option
 * Improvement: Add multicollo option

+= 4.0.0 (2020-06-24) =
+* Fix: HS code
+* Fix: Delete options keep old shipments
+* Fix: Insurance possibilities
+* Fix: Barcode in orderview
+* Fix: Housenumber and suffix
 * Improvement: Country of origin
 * Improvement: New checkout and SDK
+* Improvement: Automatic export after payment
 * Improvement: V2 shipment endpoint
 * Improvement: HS code for variable product